RecordsKeeper/multichain/docs/source/assets.rst

 **2. Send Assets to a particular address on the RecordsKeeper Blockchain**

-You have to pass these three arguments to the createAsset function call:
+You have to pass these three arguments to the sendAsset function call:

 * address: address which will send the asset
 * asset_name: name of the asset